Engin-Boot/pong-stage-aruna09/Stage0/Game-State.md

   When: the game-state page is visible to the users

-  Then: display two bars at both ends AND a ball in the middle
+  Then: display two bars at both ends AND a ball in the middle AND a timer which counts down from 3

 ### Scenario: the game state is not visible to the user